 \subsection{Structural metrics}

-We used structural descriptors or metrics that offer a compact and interpretable representation of key morphological features and enable systematic exploration of how geometry and topology influence electron transport.
+To analyze the structure of the obtained films, we used structural descriptors or metrics that offer a compact and interpretable representation of key morphological features and enable systematic exploration of how geometry and topology influence electron transport.

 The first metric quantifies the \emph{orientation} of the CNTs with respect to the $xy$-plane.
 Because CNTs may bend and buckle, the analysis is performed on each of their segments separately.
-From the unitary direction vector $\mathbf{u}_i$ of a segment, the angle with the $xy$-plane is calculated from its $z$ component:
+From the unit direction vector $\mathbf{u}_i$ of a segment, the angle with the $xy$-plane is calculated from its $z$ component:

 where we take the absolute value to ensure that $\theta_i \in [0, \pi/2]$.
 The average $\theta$ and standard deviation $\sigma_{\theta}$ over all segments provide a measure of the global alignment with the confinement plane and of the orientational disorder, respectively.